 JOBACTIVE EDUCATION AND TRAINING

 Many job seekers decide to participate in education or training to improve their employability.
-Almost one in five job seekers are undertaking one or more forms of study, three months after participating in jobactive.
+Around than one in six job seekers are undertaking one or more forms of study, three months after participating in jobactive.

 STUDY TYPE